jackrobertscott/authpack-client-190806/documents/api/sessions.md

 Options.

-- group `string?`: filtered by this group's id.
+- collection `string?`: filtered by this collection's id.
 - account `string?`: filtered by this account's id.
 - limit `number?`: maximum number of sessions returned.
 - skip `number?`: skip this number of sessions.